Thomas-Elder/hobby.node.maths/README.md

 Note there's no precision control on the return value at the moment.

 ## Changelog
+###v1.1.1
+Added changelog info on v1.1.0

+###v1.1.0
+Added the statistics functions to the module.
+The mode function can now handle multimodal samples.

 ###v1.0.7
 Added API information to the README.md.